 Allocation of CMS payments among the member organizations.

-Licensure and Solvency 42 CFR Part 423, Subpart I; 2008 Call Letter; CMS issued guidance 03/17/09
+Licensure and Solvency 42 CFR Part 423, Subpart I; 2008 Call Letter

 Only applicable for PDP initial or SAE applicants, including those offering EGWPs.
 Not applicable to Employer/Union Direct applicants

 A. In HPMS, on the Contract Management/General Information/NAIC Data Page, provide the National Association of Insurance Commissioners (NAIC) number if currently licensed.
 Note that applicants for new PDPs will not be able to complete this section in HPMS until after the courtesy review period is over.